Alexander-Protasenya/Tulur.DataMappings/README.md

 ### Usage

-Tulur.DataMappings is available on NuGet:
+This library is available on NuGet:

 `PM> Install-Package Tulur.DataMappings`